-The winners will be determined using a “Power Points” format – all seven classes (including subclasses A & B in TRI 6) in each gender will compete against a par time for their category.
-The winner, second place and third place overall finishers for male and female paratriathletes will be determined by who comes closest to (or exceeds by the most) the par time for their category.
+The winners will be determined using a “Power Points” format – all five sport-classes in each gender will compete against a par time for their category.
+The winner, down through fifth place overall finishers for male and female paratriathletes will be determined by who comes closest to (or exceeds by the most) the par time for their category.
 Each finisher’s time will be divided by the par time to determine their Power Points.
 The Power Points will then be used to rank all finishers competing for the prize money to determine the victors.

 Athlete A is the winner even though his time is substantially slower than Athlete B’s.

-The par times for each class are based on the fastest times at the NYC triathlon for each category (except for the TRI 1 category, which is the fastest time since the mandatory use of “long seat” handcycles in USAT competitions.)
+The par times for each class are based on the fastest times at the NYC triathlon for each sport-class except for the following:

-Note: For the purpose of the following information: Guides are people who race with visually impaired athletes (T6).
+Note: For the purpose of the following information: Guides are people who race with visually impaired athletes (PT5).
 Handlers are volunteers who assist all other Paratriathletes with their various needs.

 Physically Challenged (PC) Handlers

 The NYC Triathlon has arranged for every Paratriathlete needing a handler to have a handler during the race so long as you notify Justin Model or race management no later than June 15.
 Alternatively, if you are coming with your own handler, please send Justin Model your handler’s name, cell and email address.
 Credentials will be issued to only those people on Justin’s list.
-IMPORTANT: You may not just show up with a handler and expect him or her to be credentialed.The handler briefing will be held on August 2, 2014 at 1:30 p.m. at the Grand Hyatt NY.
+IMPORTANT: You may not just show up with a handler and expect him or her to be credentialed.The briefing will be held on July 15, 2017 at 1:30 p.m. at the New York Hilton Midtown.